suhock/php-dependency-injection/README.md

 The previous example resembles a service locator pattern.
 Please note that while the `Container` class is functionally equivalent to a service locator, it is usually best to avoid the service locator pattern, since it makes testing, refactoring, and reasoning about your application more difficult.
+Note also that nothing had to be added to the builder to make the container available that way: as covered in [Auto-binding](#auto-binding), `ContainerInterface` resolves to the current resolution root automatically, which is exactly what makes the pattern easy to reach for and worth avoiding deliberately.

 Only places in your application that invoke entry points should directly use the container.
 If you know the specific object type required before runtime, you